Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/translating-understrap/index.md

 ---
 layout: docs
 title: Translating UnderStrap
-description: How do I get started translating the WordPress way?
+description: How do I get started translating UnderStrap the WordPress way?
 group: translating-understrap
 toc: false
 ---

 ## To contribute to the official UnderStrap translation

-To get started translating on UnderStrap :
+To get started translating on UnderStrap:

 - Read the [Translation Handbook](https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/){:target="_blank"}.
 - Visit the translation repository [here](https://translate.wordpress.org/projects/wp-themes/understrap){:target="_blank"}.
 - Be careful when translating, there are typographical rules to respect, depending language, you should inquire with your local team for more infos about this.